 DJ Strouse

-I am a Research Scientist at DeepMind in New York, where I work on improving the reasoning capabilties of frontier models with the Blueshift team.
+I am a Research Scientist at DeepMind in New York, where I work on improving the reasoning capabilities of frontier models with the Blueshift team.

 Previously, I did my PhD in Physics at Princeton University, advised by David Schwab and Bill Bialek, and funded by a Hertz Fellowship and DOE Computational Science Graduate Fellowship.
 Before that, I did a master's at the University of Cambridge with Mate Lengyel as a Churchill Scholar and studied physics and mathematics at the University of Southern California, where I worked with Bartlett Mel and Paolo Zanardi and had a blog.
 Throughout my studies, I interned at DeepMind with Matt Botvinick, Stanford University with Kwabena Boahen, the Institute for Quantum Computing with Andrew Childs, and Spotify NYC with their machine learning team.
 I also enjoy a good puzzle.